Revisiting Residue Codes for Modern Memories: Microarchitecture

 \subsection{Fast Arithmetic Blocks}

-\OUR{} requires three arithmetic operations: integer division, multiplication, and modulo.
-For the non-systematic variant of the code, fast multiplication is required for the encoding, while fast modulo and division by constant are used for the decoding process.
-The systematic code's decoding and encoding are done by computing the modulo.
-Table \ref{table:hw_summary} summarizes these operations for each type of \OUR{}.
+We build \OUR{} with three arithmetic operations: integer division, multiplication, and modulo.
+Both encoding and the decoding are done by computing the modulo (see Table \ref{table:hw_summary}).

-\fakesec{Division by Constant.} The non systematic decoder performs integer division for data recovery and modulo for error detection/correction.
-However, even the fastest high-performance processors perform integer division in about 13--44 clock cycles for AMD ZEN2 or 24--95 clock cycles in the case of the Intel Skylake-X \cite{fog2020instruction}.

-Two observations enable us to substantially reduce decoder latencies: \begin{compactenum} \item A generic divider is not required: we always divide by a known constant multiplier of the code~\GM{}. \item Using multiplication by the inverse instead of the division: a commonly used optimization technique in compilers \cite{gccDivByConst,lemire2019faster}. \end{compactenum}
+\fakesec{Division by Constant} The decoder uses modulo for error detection/correction and relies on a fast dividers and multipliers.
+However, even the fastest processors take 13--95 cycles for integer division~\cite{fog2020instruction}.
+Two insights help us to substantially reduce decoder latencies: (1) \emph{a general divider is not required} since we always divide by a known multiplier of the code~\GM{}.
+(2) \emph{using multiplication by the inverse instead of the division}---a known optimization technique in compilers \cite{gccDivByConst,lemire2019faster,barrett1986implementing}.
 As a result, we reduce the problem of designing a fast divider to a task of designing a fast multiplier by a constant.